FinalBuild-Studio/binance-premium-bot/README.md

 :warning: **This bot is for test only!** :warning:

-It helps you create double-side contract order to generate funding fee without loss.
-It's possible to make incredible APR(>500%) on crypto market.
+It helps you create double-side contract order to generate funding fee without loss(delta natural hedge strategy).
+It's possible to make incredible APR(>500%) in crypto even in :bear: market

 ## What you should prepare first

-1. Binance API Key & Secret
+1. Binance API Key & Secret, you can learn how to create [here](https://www.binance.com/en/amp/support/faq/360002502072)
-2. golang 1.19 | docker
+2. golang 1.19 or docker

 ## How to build and use